Time Gate: Knight's Chase

 The gameplay is similar to the Alone in the Dark series of games.
-The game uses a modified engine of the first three Alone in the Dark games, featuring Gouraud-shaded, rather than flat shaded, polygons.
+The game uses a modified engine of the first three Alone in the Dark games, with Gouraud-shaded, rather than flat shaded, polygons.

 Knight's Chase was the first game in a planned trilogy of Time Gate video games.

 Plot

-It’s 1995, when William Tibbs, a young American man studying law in Paris, searches the newspapers to find signs of his girlfriend Juliette, who has been missing for a couple of days.
+William Tibbs, a young American man studying law in Paris, searches the newspapers to find signs of his girlfriend Juliette, who has been missing for a couple of days.
 One night from nowhere his room is attacked by a menacing dark knight with a view to killing William, but William quickly defeats him and the knight evaporates, leaving behind a ring without a stone and a mystical mirror through which William sees far into the past where Juliette is a prisoner in the hands of the evil inquisitor Wolfram.
 This is where the adventure begins, when William must find a way to go back in time to the 14th century, the era of the ancient Knights Templar, and to become a knight.
 Without properly understanding the twists and turns around him, William just wants to find Juliette and get back to modern times.
 But first he must defeat Wolfram and thus restore the glory of the Knights Templar.